Florida mom missing after taking bus, police say

-TAMPA, Fla.
-(WFLA) — Police are looking for a missing Florida woman who was last seen taking a bus from Fort Myers to Tampa.
+TAMPA, FL (WFLA) — Police are looking for a missing Florida woman who was last seen taking a bus from Fort Myers to Tampa.

 The Cape Coral Police Department said Erica Ann Johnson, 36, was reported missing on July 14.